garrandall/popular-music-data/tracks/gas-lamps-and-clay-blues-image.md

 Out of a cloud came a frightful sight
 Of people running, child

-And they sang, la la la la...
+And they sang, la la la la

 When I sat down beside the lamp
 I couldn't believe my eyes
 They were blowing a bubble pipe
 About two times the size

-As they sang, la la la la...
+As they sang, la la la la

 It's fun just to be
 Be what you are